PawelKawula/channels-kafka/README.md

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+1. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+1. Create virtualenv using uv and activate it
+1. Run `uv sync` to install dependencies
+1. Install pre-commit for this repository by running `pre-commit install` and `pre-commit install --hook-type commit-msg`
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+1. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+1. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+1. Open a Pull Request

 ### Top contributors: